LF-digitala-kanaler/LFUI-components/README.md

 mixins.

 ### Fonts
-LFUI-components includes [our fonts](fonts) for self-hosting.
+LFUI-components includes [Länsförsäkringar Fonts][fonts] for self-hosting.
 You can import them directly from `node_modules`, but it's probably easier to copy the files to your project.